20 of the Best Interactive Books for Kids

 Why Are Interactive Books Important?

-You can create excitement about literacy and make storytime fun for your preschool-age kids by using interactive books.
-Kids get very excited about books when they can engage with a book.
+You can create excitement about literacy and make story time fun for your preschool-age kids and young readers by using interactive books.
+Kids get very excited about books when they can engage with them through multiple senses.

 The Best Interactive Book Ideas

-Here are some of the best interactive books for your kids.
-Give some of them a try, and let me know what you think.
+Here are some of our favorite interactive books for kids.
+Try some of them, and let me know what you think.

 Make Your Own Interactive Books

 You can make custom interactive books for your kids.
-In fact, some of the most popular books on a classroom bookshelf are homemade class books.
-You don’t have to be creative to make them as there are printable templates that you can get to help you out.
+In fact, some of the most popular and best books on a classroom bookshelf are homemade class books.
+You don’t have to be creative to make them, as there are printable templates that you can get to help you out.
+Check out this article about 20 of the Most Engaging Class Books for Preschoolers to learn more.

 Interactive Books from the Book Store